yashvardhan18/autonomus-agents/README.md

 Nonce Conflicts: If multiple transactions are sent simultaneously, nonce conflicts might occur.
 The system handles these by retrying transactions with updated nonces.

 Long Wait Times: Blockchain confirmations may take longer than expected depending on network congestion.

+Transaction Retries: Due to sepolia congestion the transaction might fail.